 What is the difference between personal data and sensitive personal data?

-The difference between personal data and sensitive personal data is that processing sensitive personal data requires additional protection granted by the GDPR, since processing those types of data can involve severe and unacceptable risks for fundamental human rights and freedoms.
+The difference between personal data and sensitive personal data is that processing sensitive personal data requires additional protection granted by the GDPR, since processing those types of data can involve severe and unacceptable risks to fundamental human rights and freedoms.

 Also, for you as a controller or processor, different sets of rules are applied when processing special categories of data.